Fabio Cannavaro: 2009–2010: Return to Juventus

-Three years after Cannavaro left Juventus, and following the end of his contract with Real Madrid, in the summer of 2009 he decided to return to the club.
+Three years after Cannavaro left Juventus, and following the end of his contract with Real Madrid, in the summer of 2009, he decided to return to the club on a free transfer.
 Cannavaro started the new season very well, forming good defensive partnerships with Nicola Legrottaglie, Martín Cáceres, Zdeněk Grygera, Fabio Grosso and most notably Giorgio Chiellini, in front of goalkeeper Gianluigi Buffon.
 However, from Autumn onwards, Juventus' form took a turn for the worse.
 Having been injured for a while in late 2009, Cannavaro struggled with his own form both on his comeback and subsequently, and Juventus were knocked out of the Champions League, finishing third in their group.

 In March 2010, Cannavaro's relationship with the Juventus supporters, already fragile due to a perceived betrayal of the club when he left for Real Madrid, reached an all-time low.
 In a UEFA Europa League tie against Fulham, Juventus, who had won the first leg 3–1 at home, were leading 1–0 at Craven Cottage in London.
 Early in the first half, Cannavaro accumulated two bookings for reckless challenges and was sent off.
 Reduced to ten men, Juventus collapsed to a 4–1 loss and were eliminated on aggregate.
 Cannavaro enraged supporters with the sending-off and its consequent role in the team's elimination.
-Juventus were also eliminated in the quarter-finals of the Coppa Italia to eventual champions and treble winners Internazionale.
+Juventus were also eliminated in the quarter-finals of the Coppa Italia to eventual champions and treble winners Inter Milan.

 The club finished the league season in seventh place, with only a Europa League spot, its worst Serie A finish for a decade.
 Juventus subsequently confirmed Cannavaro's contract would not be renewed.
 His performances had become unreliable, so much so that his hometown club Napoli made no attempt to sign him, despite Cannavaro expressing his wish to rejoin the club on more than one occasion.